Patient education: Allergy to penicillin and related antibiotics (Beyond the Basics)

 Skin testing should be done by an allergist in an office or hospital setting.
 Testing usually takes about one hour to complete.
 The skin is pricked and injected with weak solutions of the various preparations of penicillin and observed for a reaction.
 This may cause discomfort due to itching, although it is not painful.

-A positive skin reaction is an itchy, red bump that lasts about half an hour and then resolves.
+A positive skin reaction is an itchy, red bump that lasts about one-half hour and then resolves.
 A positive test indicates that the person is truly allergic.
 People with a positive test should continue to avoid penicillins.

-If the patient completes the skin testing without a positive reaction, a single oral dose of full strength penicillin is commonly given to confirm that the patient does not have an allergy to the medication.
+If the patient completes the skin testing without a positive reaction, a single oral dose of full-strength penicillin is commonly given to confirm that the patient does not have an allergy to the medication.
 The oral dose is needed because medical tests, including skin testing, are rarely 100 percent accurate.
-About three percent or less of people with a history of penicillin allergy and a negative skin test will still experience an allergic reaction.
+Also, future prescribing clinicians are reluctant to treat patients with penicillins solely based on negative skin testing.
+About 3 percent or less of people with a history of penicillin allergy and a negative skin test will still experience an allergic reaction.
 However, these reactions are very mild.
 If a person has a negative skin test and has no reaction to an oral dose of the antibiotic, no future precautions are necessary.

 Limitations — While usually successful, desensitization has two important limitations.